AnnaCM/task-manager-api/README.md

 ## Error Handling

-Currently, the API handles errors by raising basic Python exceptions.
+Currently, the API handles errors by raising GraphQLError with custom messages.

 ### Planned Improvements for Complex Error Handling

-To better support frontend development and enable more user-friendly error messages, a structured error-handling approach can be introduced using Strawberry’s `GraphQLError` class along with custom `extensions`.
+To better support frontend development and enable more user-friendly and structured error messages, a more advanced error-handling approach can be introduced using custom exceptions and the `extensions` field of `GraphQLError`.

 Key improvements: